tardate/LittleArduinoProjects/README.md

-# 363 Little Electronics and Arduino Projects
+# 364 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/binco](./BoldportClub/binco) - BINCO is a little up or down "fidget" counter, Project #19 of the Boldport Club.
+> Latest addition:sparkles: [ClassicNokia](./playground/ClassicNokia) - just a quick transcription of the classic Nokia 3310 ringtone for Arduino.

+Just a quick transcription of the classic Nokia 3310 ringtone for Arduino

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like